 * Build affordable housing.

 by six national trade unions, Unite, PCS, RMT, Bectu, TSSA, FBU and UCU,

-various union branches, students and anti-cuts groups across the country.
+various union branches, students and anti-cuts groups across the

-to London and to walk behind them on the last leg of their march in
+them to London and to walk behind them on the last leg of their march in

 support of their fight for jobs.
 The oldest person on the march was

-certainly 106 year-old Hetty Bower, who had met the 1936 Jarrow marchers when they
+certainly 106 year-old Hetty Bower, who had met the 1936 Jarrow

-before they set off listened to a number of speeches, which included
+and before they set off listened to a number of speeches, which included

 some from young people on the march, from students, from the organiser

-of the London Slutwalk and from trade unionists including Billy Hayes, general
+of the London Slutwalk and from trade unionists including Billy

-then up Whitehall and past Downing St, where some of the
+Parliament, then up Whitehall and past Downing St, where some of the

 Jarrow marchers had earlier delivered their letter, and on to a rally in

 Occupy London Respond to Preacher